Prag8855/aab/content/guides/residence-permit.md

 - **[[Student visa]]**
     For people who want to study in Germany.
 You must be enrolled in a German university.
 You can work during your studies.
 You can work while you study.
 - **[[Internship visa]]**
-    For university students.[^6] This residence permit lets you do an internship in Germany.
+    For university students.[^6] This residence permit allows you to do an internship in Germany.
 It's valid for 6 to 12 months.[^7]
 - **[[Family reunion visa]]**
     For spouses and children of German residents.
 It allows you to study.
 - **[Permanent residence](/glossary/Niederlassungserlaubnis)** - [How to apply](/guides/permanent-residence)